RM-81 Agena: Agena-D

 The Agena D was the result of a proposal by Lockheed engineering executive Lawrence Edwards, who suggested standardizing the basic Agena configuration (up to this point, each Agena was custom-built for both the payload and the launch vehicle it was used with), and adding additional features depending on payload requirements, and a requirement from the Pentagon that the Agena be made compatible with the Titan rocket.
 This proposal originated in late 1962 when mounting frustration over the high failure rate of Thor and Atlas-Agena prompted the suggestion that greater standardization of launch vehicles would improve reliability.
 David N. Spires summarizes the standardization as follows:

 Its orbital configuration had a diameter of 60 in and a length of 248 in, and provided 19,500 Wh of electrical power from batteries.
 As of 2014, the Agena-D is the most-launched US upper stage.
 A special production line was set up to turn out 40 Agena-D spacecraft per year.
 Edwards remained responsible for the engineering for several years, until the Air Force declared the Agena-D as operational and froze its design.
 By the time of its retirement, the reliability of the Agena-D exceeded 95 percent.

+It was launched atop Atlas, Thor, Thorad and Titan IIIB rockets.
+It was equipped with a Bell 8096 engine, which could generate 71 kN of thrust with a burn time of 265 seconds.

-The first Agena D launch was of KH-4 #7 on June 28, 1963, and a total of 269 Agena Ds were launched.
+The first Agena-D launch was of KH-4 #7 on June 28, 1963, and a total of 269 Agena-Ds were launched.
+The Agena-D was used to launch KH-7 GAMBIT and KH-8 Gambit 3 reconnaissance satellites, three Mariner probes to Venus and the two Mariner space probes to Mars.

 Thor-Agena flew for the last time in 1972 when it launched a KH-4B satellite.
 The last Atlas-Agena used an Agena D stage atop a refurbished Atlas F missile to launch Seasat in 1978.
 Twelve more Agenas were launched on Titan vehicles through 1987 before the stage was completely retired.

-The Agena-D was used to launch KH-7 GAMBIT and KH-8 Gambit 3 reconnaissance satellites, three Mariner probes to Venus and the two Mariner space probes to Mars.
 The final Agena-D upper stage was launched on a Titan IIIB rocket on February 12, 1987, carrying USA-21, the last SDS-1 satellite.